spiffe/helm-charts/project/conventions.md

 MUST NOT contain such symbols, as it burdens the reader to deduce the intent of the writer.

+`-` SHOULD NOT be used when there are good alternatives.
+Its reasonable to use when spire itself uses it for config such as plugin names or required by helm for child charts.

 ### Camel Case for created elements

 Elements that refer to components that the project has created should